bSchnepp/Feral/sec/README.md

 Simply because security should always be a high priority.
 (also mostly because it'd be really fun to seriously try and be better than OpenBSD--not going to happen, but we can pretend like it can!)

+It's perhaps elucidated by providing an example: a device like a laptop or phone connects to many networks, of which many other people could also be on.
+Some of these might be malicious, and of those that might be malicious, they may specifically be targetting you for one reason or another: they want to take payment information, private keys, browser cookies, simply take your hardware, or do something "for the lulz".
+No matter the case, security should always be a high priority, especially when you don't have complete control of every possible interaction a given machine might make.

+## Additional things?
+All "root"s (we have different permission 'pools' for every given task) have special IDs based upon specific hardware configurations, which changes at every boot and upon every hardware change.
+A function must be called to get these user IDs.

+This is to make it difficult to target a server running Feral over the Internet (or some RENEGADE network or something), since the attacker must either use this function (difficult, requires remote code execution), or know exactly the system they're targetting, what time it was booted, and details of all the hardware components.... (or somehow otherwise access a cache page holding the IDs, but this is basically the same as the first case.)

+This is done at boot time, and does not change for removable media (hard disks are ignored, including CD drives and USB sticks and all that.)
+We'll have to deal with systems where RAM can be hot-swapped, but that's for some other time to worry about.

+We don't use random number generators because
+	- We can't validate how good they are (except maybe software ones, but....)
+	- We have a contradiction anyway: we need one that's both perfectly random (cryptographically secure) and psuedo-random (possible to guess outcomes.)
+	- Even if we avoided above by caching perfectly random values, we'd then have a page where things are just open, and if the memory system is compromised, there everything is.
+	- We can check the integrity of results by just performing the check again: if an attacker replaced a value with a different one, we would know.

+## Goals
+	If it's more efficient for an attacker to physically compomise a piece of hardware than it is to attack it through software, we've achieved our goal.
+We should then also do everything in our power to make it as difficult as possible to break into data even with physical compromise.
+	(we can't halt attackers **forever**, but we can make it take many many many years to break encryption, make it difficult to perform arbitrary/remote code execution, and hard to otherwise compromise security.)